What is a hot desert?

 Hot deserts typically contain little or no vegetation.
 The main characteristics of hot deserts are:

-• Aridity – the primary characteristic of a hot desert is its dryness or aridity.
-Hot deserts have total annual rainfall below 250 centimetres per year.
-This is caused by the dominance of belts of high atmospheric pressure existing at these latitudes (see global atmospheric circulation).
+- Aridity—The primary characteristic of a hot desert is its dryness or aridity.
+Hot deserts have total annual rainfall below 250 millimetres.
+This is caused by the dominance of belts of high atmospheric pressure at these latitudes (see global atmospheric circulation).
 Sinking air prevents the formation of clouds and rain, resulting in arid conditions.
 It is difficult to predict rainfall; it may only rain once every two or three years.

-• Temperature – as the name implies, summer temperatures of hot deserts rise well above 40°C. The daily range in temperatures is very high.
-During the day, temperatures could reach 50°C, whereas, at night, they can be as low as -2°C.
+- Temperature—As the name implies, summer temperatures in hot deserts rise well above 40°C. The daily temperature range is very high.
+During the day, temperatures could reach 50°C, whereas at night, they can be as low as -2°C.

-• Landscapes – deserts are often considered vast areas of dunes, but most deserts are rocky, desolate places with isolated thorny bushes and cacti.
+- Landscapes: Deserts are often considered vast areas of dunes, but most are rocky, desolate places with isolated thorny bushes and cacti.

-• Vegetation – plant growth is minimal as there is a lack of rainfall.
-The type of plants typically found in deserts include cacti and thornbushes.
+- Vegetation: Plant growth is minimal due to a lack of rainfall.
+Cacti and thornbushes are typical desert plants.
 Plants tend to be short; however, some cacti can grow tall.
 Most plants have a short life cycle and only appear when it rains.

-• Soils – soils are usually very shallow.
-They typically have a rough gravelly texture.
-The soil isn’t very fertile because there is little vegetation to provide litter and humus.
-Therefore there is little or no little layer.
-Due to a lack of organic material and rainfall desert, the soil is often dry and infertile.
+- Soils—Desert soils are usually very shallow and have a rough, gravelly texture.
+They aren’t very fertile because little vegetation provides litter and humus, so there is little or no layer.
+Due to a lack of organic material and rainfall, the soil is often dry and infertile.

-• Animals – to survive the desert environment, animals must adapt.
-Mammals are often small and nocturnal; they only come out at night when temperatures are low.
+- Animals must adapt to survive in the desert environment.
+Mammals are often small and nocturnal, coming out only at night when temperatures are low.
 They sleep below the ground during the day to avoid the heat.
 Most birds only return to the desert when the climate is favourable.

 The reasons for these characteristics are mainly because of the location of deserts.